 The Group identified one performance obligation which is to sell products to customers through its websites and other online platforms.
-Revenue of product sales is recognized on a gross basis and presented as product sales on the consolidated statements of operations, because (i) the Group is primarily responsible for fulfilling the promise to provide the specified products; (ii) the Group bears the physical and general inventory risk once the products are delivered to its warehouses; (iii) the Group has discretion in establishing price.
+Revenues of product sales are recognized on a gross basis and presented as product sales on the consolidated statements of operations, because (i) the Group is primarily responsible for fulfilling the promise to provide the specified products; (ii) the Group bears the physical and general inventory risk once the products are delivered to its warehouses; (iii) the Group has discretion in establishing price.

 The Group established a membership program whereby a registered member earns certain points for visiting one of the Group's websites.
 Points could only be redeemed in connection with a future purchase.
-Such points, when redeemed, were treated as a reduction of revenue at the time of future purchase.
-Since the points were earned not based on past sales transactions, no accrual was made at the time when earned by the registered members.
+Such points, when redeemed, were treated as reduction of revenues at the time of future purchase.
+Since the points were earned not based on past sales transactions, no accruals were made at the time when earned by the registered members.